Rtwotwo/MMChat/README.md

             return np.array(pil_img)
 ```

-## 3.Ollama Deployment :moon:

-This time, we use the Ollama model deployment method to realize the local deployment of the model.
+___Model Deployment___: This time, we use the Ollama model deployment method to realize the local deployment of the model.
 The local deployment models include: llava: latest, llava: 7b, deepseek-r1:1.5b, qwen2.5:1.5b, internlm2:1.8b.
 Among them, llava: latest, llava: 7b belong to the visual language large model, deepseek-r1:1.5b, qwen2.5:1.5b, internlm2:1.8b belong to the strong inference language large model.
 At the same time, I also plan to try to quantify the new [Qwen 2.5-Omni](https://huggingface.co/Qwen/Qwen2.5-Omni-7B): 7b full-mode model from HuggingFace local deployment to improve the comprehensive expression ability of the system.

 |  Model Name  |  Model ID  |  model size  |
 | ------------ | ---------- | ------------ |